Hidden universality in the merger rate distribution in the primordial black hole scenario: Formation of binary PBHs

-Finally, the tidal force from the surrounding density perturbations of cold dark matter not in the form of PBHs, exists when PBHs constitute only a fraction of entire dark matter.
-It was pointed out in \citep{Eroshenko:2016hmn} that this effect may become important when the PBH fraction in dark matter is smaller than some critical value (see also \citep{Hayasaki:2009ug}).
+The tidal force from the surrounding density perturbations of cold dark matter not in the form of PBHs, exists when PBHs constitute only a fraction of entire dark matter.
+This issue was addressed by \citet{Eroshenko:2016hmn} and \citet{Ali-Haimoud:2017rtz} who showed that the tidal effect is not significant by extrapolating the primordial perturbations on CMB scales down to the PBH scales (see also \citealt{Hayasaki:2009ug}).
 Due to the random nature of the density perturbations, they yield additional statistically independent random contribution to ${\vec \zeta}$ in Eq.(14).
-However, since the power of the dark matter perturbation on small scales is not well understood, we do not consider this effect in this paper.
+Since the power of the dark matter perturbation on small scales is not well understood, we do not consider this effect in this paper.

+Finally, baryon accretion onto PBHs was claimed to significantly affect the PBH binaries and accelerate mergers in \citealt{Hayasaki:2009ug}.
+But, recent study by \citet{Ali-Haimoud:2017rtz}, based on the simple analytic calculation, suggests that the baryon mass accumulated on PBHs in \citealt{Hayasaki:2009ug} is likely to be an overestimation and the baryonic effect is much weaker although it may still be significant with respect to angular momentum exchange.
+For simplicity we do not account for baryon accretion in this work.